lwoodson/lwoodson.github.io/_posts/2015-07-13-docker-fueled-microservices.md

 in our primary database and a prediction is requested from a PredictionService within the main application.
 * The PredictionService asks a PredictionProxy for a prediction to the order.
-* The proxy is what actually talks to the python microservice application.
-It takes the order, marshalls it to JSON, makes the web request of the microservice, unmarshalls it and hands it back to the service.
+* The proxy is what actually talks to the Python microservice application.
+It takes the order, marshalls it to JSON, makes the web request of the microservice, unmarshalls the response and hands it back to the service.
-* The service takes the prediction, validates the data, builds a Prediction object in the main application and persists it associated with the order.
+* The PredictionService takes the prediction, validates the data, builds a Prediction object in the main application and persists it associated with the order.
 * Within our main application interface, customers can see which orders can be shipped using our validated predictions.
 They then send the orders to an intermediary screen for review of the predicted choices of carrier, service,